RommanNadeem/mosaic-wire/BACKEND_DATA_FORMAT.md

 # Backend Data Format Specification

-This document defines the exact data format that the MosaicWire frontend expects from the backend API.
+This document defines the exact data format that the MosaicBeat frontend expects from the backend API.

 ## Overview